-RST [13] is a popular discourse analysis framework.
+RST [12] is a popular discourse analysis framework.
 It splits text into rhetorically related segments that may in turn be split too, thus yielding a hierarchical rhetorical structure.
-Each segment is either a nucleus or a satellite.
+Each segment is classified as either a nucleus or a satellite.
 Nuclei form a text's core, supported by satellites that are considered less important.
-In total, 23 types of relations between RST elements have been proposed [13].
+In total, 23 types of relations exist between RST elements [12].
 For example, a satellite may form an elaboration on or a contrast with a nucleus.